bioinformatics-core-shared-training/IntroductionToStats/description.md

 # Description:
 This course provides a refresher on the foundations of statistical analysis.
-Practicals are conducted using the R commander package, which provides an accessible interface to the R statistical language.
+The emphasis is on interpreting the results of  a statistical test, and being able to determine the correct test to apply.
+Practicals are conducted using a series of online apps

 # Aims:During this course you will learn about: